codewitch-honey-crisis/clasp/clasptree/README.md

 ```
 (some of the binary data omitted from above)

-In the command line from earlier we've included epilogue code in each handler function to `free(resp_arg);` - you'll see that code at the end of each handler function above.
+In the command line from earlier we've included epilogue code in each handler function to conditionally `free(resp_arg)` if necessary - you'll see that code at the end of each handler function above.

 You'll often declare something like `httpd_application.h` and put it in your web root.
 Whenever ClASP-Tree encounters a .h file it will copy the header into the same relative directory structure in the output's directory, and add an `#include` to the newly copied file.
 This will contain declarations used in your pages.
 The following is included with the demo: